 - Penal Code: Articles 223-15-2 to 223-15-4Fraudulent abuse of ignorance or weakness

-- Civil Code: rule 414-1General provision on the validity of an act
+- Civil Code: Article 414-1General provision on the validity of an act

-- Civil Code: Rule 464Regularity of acts of protected persons
+- Civil Code: Article 464Regularity of the acts of protected persons

-- Civil Code: Articles 901 to 911Ability to dispose or receive by gift between living or by will.
+- Civil Code: Articles 901 to 911Ability to dispose of or receive by gift between living persons or by will.